geochum/geochum.github.io/_tabs/about.md

 **Minor:** Information and Computer Science
 - **Honors:** Tau Beta Pi
 - **Key Courses:** Data Structures, Numerical Analysis, Statistical Physics, Engineering Probability, Machine Vision, Computer Organization

 ---

 ### Vision

 Looking ahead, I aspire to become a research scientist at a national laboratory, contributing to advancements in computational science and engineering.
 I aim to leverage my expertise in scalable numerical methods and HPC to address global challenges in energy, sustainability, and physical sciences.

 Feel free to explore the rest of my site for more information about my work, education, and initiatives.
-Together, let’s build a future powered by in
+Together, let’s build a future powered by innovation and inclusivity.